codee-com/open-catalog/Checks/PWR035/README.md

 ### Code example

+#### C

 Consider the example code below to illustrate the presence of non-consecutive access patterns.
 The elements of array `a` are accessed in a non-consecutive manner.
-In the scope of the outer loop `for_i`, all the iterations access the first row of the array.
-Thus, the code exhibits repeated accesses to all the elements of the first row, a total number of times equal to `rows`.
+In the scope of the outer loop, `for (i)`, all the iterations access the first row of the array.
+Thus, the code exhibits repeated accesses to all the elements of the first row, a total number of times equal to `rows`:

 ```c
 void example(float **a, unsigned rows, unsigned cols) {